lanpirot/builder/README.md

       |---11027
       |---...

+As MATLAB sometimes hard crashes, you may have to restart steps 2, and 3 a couple of times, until they completely go through.
+Progress is saved, even with crashes.

-1. In `system_constants.m` state where your `SLNET` directory is located (`models_path`) and where you want the output of the synthesizer to be stored at (`project_dir`).
+1. In `system_constants.m` state where your `SLNET` directory is located (`models_path`), where you want the useful models stored at (`tame_models_path`)  and where you want the output of the synthesizer to be stored at (`project_dir`).
+2. Next, run `clean_models.m` to clean the models from your `models_path`, e.g., all Callbacks are removed, so that they 'behave' later.
+Models that misbehave at this cleaning process are filtered out.
-2. Next, run `gather_models.m`.
-As a full run of all scripts with the complete SLNET set takes literal days, we highly recommend to set the variable `max_number_of_models` (in line 3) to a lower number such as 1000 or 3000.
-This will also keep the amount of errors down (MATLAB is buggy and tends to crash while compiling some models.)
-The `gather_models.m`-script will scan the whole database for suitable models, i.e., models that are loadable/compilable/runnable.
-A file `modellist.csv` will be created in `project_dir`.
+3. Next, run `gather_models.m`.
+The `gather_models.m`-script will scan all tamed models for there suitability for typed/untyped interface checks, i.e., models that are loadable/compilable/runnable.
+A file `modellist.csv` will be created in `project_dir` in this step.
-3. To build the database of Subsystems and their dictionaries of meta-information, use `mine.m`.
-In `project_dir/0` and `project_dir/1` the files `interface2subs.json`, `name2subinfo.json` will be created.
+4. To build the database of Subsystems and their dictionaries of meta-information, use `mine.m`.
+In `project_dir/0` and `project_dir/1` the files `interface2subs.json`, `name2subinfo_complete.json` will be created.
 These are the dictionaries used in the synthesis.
 The `0` directory holds all models' subsystem information, while the `1` directory holds the subsystem information of the compilable and runnable models, only.
-4. Finally, run the `synthesize.m` script to generate the synthetic models.
-In `synthesize.m` you can choose which synthesize strategies you want to use or leave out in line 6.
-Change the modes, according to the list of modes listed in line 3.
+5. Finally, run the `synthesize.m` script to generate the synthetic models.
+In `synthesize.m` you can choose which typed/untyped equivalence (line 7) and synthesize strategies (line 8)  you want to use or leave out.
+Change the modes, according to the list of modes listed in line 6.
 The `synthesize.m` script will create models and a report at `project_dir/<0,1>/<mode>`.

-5. Various constants for each mode can be adapted in `Helper.m` in the `synth_profile` function.
-You can choose how deep models should be, the time_out for stopping synthesis, etc.
+The scripts with the current settings reproduce our paper's results, but will run for literal days.
+You probably want to change the number of total models that are scanned in line 32 of `clean_models.m` to something like 1000 or 3000.
+Further consider to change various constants in `Helper.m`'s `synth_profile` function: reduce time_outs, limit maximum depths, or the desired model count per strategy.

+We marked the *Variant points* in the scripts with a comment stating "Varition point".